sanger-tol/ascc/docs/usage.md

 seqkit_sliding: sliding window step size in bp, when sampling sequences for ASCC's built-in BLAST and Diamond processes.
 Default: 100000
 seqkit_window: length of each sampled sequence in bp, when sampling sequences for ASCC's built-in BLAST and Diamond processes.
 Default: 6000
 n_neighbours: n_neighbours setting for the kmers dimensionality reduction.
 This applies to the dimensionality reduction methods that have a n_neighbours parameter, such as UMAP.
 Default: 13
+filter_cutoff: A fasta filtering limit, scaffolds above this limit will be removed from analysis.

 // The below params can have values of ['both','genomic','organellar','off'] unless the default value here is 'genomic', in that case their values are ONLY ['genomic','off']
 // These flags control which proccesses are run in any particular run of the pipeline.